burnsmod/burnsmod.github.com/_posts/2012-06-06-Heads-Up-LinkedIn-Aftermath-Hack-Attempt.md

 Looks like whoever has access to the usernames list is already starting to crossreference the entries and start cracking other site accounts.

+It's possible this was unrelated to LinkedIn but seems rather unlikely based on timing.
+Either the people who hacked LinkedIn don't sleep or maybe the (username, password) list is now in the hands of a wider group.